 Everything needs to be personalized to the needs of individual members.
 But given the diverse range of the AMA’s content –– covering everything from written content development to UX design –– it was near-impossible to do meaningful personalization for each of its 100,000+ newsletter subscribers.

-Since joining forces with rasa.io, the AMA has seen its monthly subscriber engagement rate increase by an impressive 42%.
+Since joining forces with rasa.io, the AMA has seen its monthly subscriber engagement rate increase by 42%.
 As editor-in-chief, Molly Soat explained: “Our members and readers span many industries and specialties, so not every post about marketing will be relevant to all of our subscribers.
 The ability to personalize this newsletter for individuals within such a massive audience is invaluable.”